 We are on hand to help answer your queries

-Teams of friends: As we need all medical and dietary info from each participant we need each individual to register individually.
-There will be a section on the registration form that allows you to write in your team name, so that we can link you with your other team mates.
-This is important so that we know to put you in the same camping zone for the event.
+Teams of friends: As we need all medical and dietary info from each participant we need each individual to register themselves.
+There will be a section on the registration form that allows you enter your team name, so we can link you with your other team mates.

 Corporate teams: If you are interested in entering a corporate team, please contact us at email@example.com.
 We can invoice your company for the places so the individuals don’t have to pay on registration when signing up.
 We will also let you know how we can support your pre-event experience on elements such as kit design and training days.

 As the UK’s leading cycle event for corporate teams, with the very best support provided.
 Achievable for all that put the training miles in, we’ve seen riders of all ages, experience and fitness levels conquer LEJOG.

 Whether it’s a small group of you or most of the company – we can create a package that works for you.
 Optional extras include hospitality zones, bespoke kit and live Q&A’s for your team.
 Have a look at our Corporate Team page for more information.

 We highly recommend that riders take out suitable personal insurance to cover themselves and their bikes during, and in the lead up to the event.

 If riders are suitably insured, they will be covered should they have to pull out for any reason.
 We will provide the necessary documentation to give to their insurers to be reimbursed the Entry Fee.
 We cannot personally give advice on this but your insurers should be able to advise you on suitable cover.